Continuum Landau surface states in a non-Hermitian Weyl semimetal: Abstract

 \section{Abstract}

-The surface states of topological phases, which owe their existence to bulk topological band invariants, possess many features of deep physical significance.
-In some instances, they can be linked to a quantum anomaly: the violation of a classical symmetry by a field theory through the emergence of a non-conserved current.
-This phenomenon was recently generalized to the non-Hermitian (NH) regime, in the form of an NH chiral anomaly occurring in the surfaces states of an NH Weyl phase.
-Here, we show that the anomalous NH current is mediated by continnum Landau modes (CLMs)---an exotic class of NH eigenstates exhibiting both spatial localization and a continuous spectrum, contrary to the usual distinction between bound and free states.
-The conditions for which CLMs are normalized, and their scaling of localization length with magnetic field strength, are found to match the requirements of the NH anomaly equation.
-We also discuss the conditions under which these surface states can be probed experimentally, such as on metamaterial platforms.
-For instance, under open boundary conditions, the surface states are a mix of CLMs and skin modes induced by the NH skin effect, but the NH anomaly can be observed through transmission measurements under different magnetic fields.
+The surface states of certain topological phases can be linked to a quantum anomaly: the violation of a classical symmetry by a field theory via a non-conserved current.
+This has been generalized to the case of a non-Hermitian (NH) chiral anomaly affecting the surfaces states of an NH Weyl phase.
+Here, we show that the NH anomaly inflow is mediated by continnum Landau modes (CLMs): special eigenstates exhibiting both spatial localization and a continuous spectrum, contrary to the usual distinction between bound and free states.
+The number of anomaly-induced surface modes scales with the sample volume rather than its surface area, which is shown to be tied to the unusual multiplicity of the CLMs.
+The other properties of the CLMs, including their normalization conditions and localization scale, closely match the predictions of the NH field theory.
+Finally, we discuss the conditions under which these phenomena can be probed experimentally using metamaterials.